tripu/simple-interpolation/README.md

 # Simple Interpolation

-A Simple interpolation Node.js module that construct new data points within the range of a discrete set of known data points
+A simple interpolation module that construct new data points within the range of a discrete set of known data points

 ## Module Installation